nicolas-jaussaud/discore/docs/pages/getting-started/script-and-dependencies.md

 #### Discore script

-Currently, the only way to use discore is to required the build script:
+Currently, the only way to use discore is to require the build script:
 ```html
 <script src="https://nicolas-jaussaud.github.io/discore/build/discore.min.js"></script>
 ```